Creating Your First MCP Server

 Next Steps

-Now that your MCP server is running:- Learn about Document Scope - Optimize which documents are accessible
+Now that your MCP server is running:- Learn about Agent Scope - Optimize which agents are accessible

 - Explore Async Tasks - Handle long-running workflows efficiently